je3m/NOT_MTGO/README.md

  -made backend a singleton
  -added reset utilities to backend
  -can now cast abilities, activate mana abilities, and add 1/1 elves to battlefield all using abilities

+ Chris
+ -Changed MTGDuelDecks to implement correct cards -GUICards now only display abilities relevant to the zone they are in -Updated the way targeting works for the GUI to be more general -Fixed bug where overlaping cards would cause errors -Began work on displaying the graveyard and exile